Permanent Senior Distinguished Research Fellows

 John Finnis, University of Notre Dame

-Professor Finnis teaches courses in jurisprudence; the social, political, and legal theory of Thomas Aquinas; and the social, political, and legal theory of Shakespeare.
+Professor Finnis taught courses in jurisprudence; the social, political, and legal theory of Thomas Aquinas; and the social, political, and legal theory of Shakespeare.
 His service has included the Linacre Centre for Health Care Ethics (governor since 1981), the Catholic Bishops’ Joint Committee on Bioethical Issues (1981–88), the International Theological Commission (1986–92), the Pontifical Council for Justice and Peace (1990–95), and the Pontifical Academy Pro Vita (2001–present).
 He has published widely in law, legal theory, moral and political philosophy, moral theology, and the history of the late Elizabethan era.
-He is an adjunct professor in the Department of Philosophy at Notre Dame.
+He was also an adjunct professor in the Department of Philosophy at Notre Dame.

 Mary Ann Glendon, Harvard Law School